The Paradox of Two Charged Capacitors -- A New Perspective: Appendix

 By an ideal capacitor we mean here that the surface charge density is uniform throughout on both plates.
 We assume that the charges somehow remain ''glued'' on the surface and the surface charge density decreases as the rubber--like plate surfaces are stretched.
 Let us assume the plates to be lying in the $x$-$y$ plane (Fig.~3).
 The electric field between the plates is parallel to the $z$-direction.
 The potential energy of the system as well as the energy in the electrostatic field is $U_{0}=2\pi\sigma_0^{2}abh$, where $a,b$ are the plate dimensions and $h$ is the plate separation.

+Let us assume that we expand the plate dimensions by say, stretching them along the $x$-axis.
 It should be noted that there are electromagnetic forces of {\em repulsion} on charges {\em within} each plate, along its surface.
 We may generally ignore these repulsive forces, but during a stretching of the plates parallel to the plate surface, work will be done by these forces.
 The forces are indeed small near the plate-centers and become appreciable as we go away from the plate centers, becoming maximum near the plate-edges, and it might seem that for $a$ and $b$ large enough as compared to $h$, the effect of these forces should be negligible.
 But as we will see below, the amount of work done by theses forces during a plate expansion is proportional to the plate dimensions.

 As the expansion considered is along the $x$-axis alone, then only the $x$-component of the forces of repulsion will be relevant for our purpose.
 Now the mutual electrostatic force of repulsion between two line charges, each with a linear charge density $\lambda$ and of a length $b$, separated by a distance $x$ is easily calculated to be $2\lambda ^{2}(\sqrt{b^{2}+x^{2}}-x)/x$.